News and exhibition archive

 Young Masters Prize 2019

 I am delighted that four of my drawings were selected for the Young Masters Art Prize 2019.
 The prize recognises artists whose work responds to the art of the past.

 To Download the 2019 catalogue, with all artists' statements, please click here.

-Four of my drawings, including a new 30-envelope drawing, will be displayed at 'Humdrum', a group show curated by Bruce Ingram.
+Four of my drawings, including a 30-envelope drawing made specially for the show, were displayed at 'Humdrum', a group show curated by Bruce Ingram.

 ‘Humdrum’ brings together a group of artists who address the mundane, overlooked and sometimes boring aspects of daily life.
 Working between painting, sculpture, film, installation, drawing and collage, invited artists will create a dynamic display of artworks that reflect the often overlooked or disregarded.
 For these artists the ephemeral and waste products of everyday life become the canvas for the fantastical, the act of boredom and repetition as potential for creative outcomes and everyday journeys providing new narratives.
 ‘Humdrum’ invites the viewer to look at the everyday world with fresh eyes, prompting us to re-think our relationship to mass-produced objects, technology and familiar places.

 Follow @humdrumdc for further information and the inspiration behind the show.